starxingchenc/PLFA-zh/src/plfa/Adequacy.lagda.md

 ## Introduction

+{::comment}
+Having proved a preservation property in the last chapter, a natural next step would be to prove progress.
+That is, to prove a property of the form
+{:/}

 Having proved a preservation property in the last chapter, a natural next step would be to prove progress.
 That is, to prove a property of the form